This is a video game version of the film.

 Jakob Stegelmann reviews cheap DVDs such as this one + footage used

-The "Dreamscape Studios" skit is a parody (with Jude Law as Sky Captain)
+The "Dreamscape Studios" sketch is a parody (with Jude Law as Sky Captain)